raven

 Everything you know from Python, rebuilt with type safety and functional programming:

-Raven Python equivalent Description
+Raven Project Python Equivalent Description

-nx NumPy N-dimensional arrays with CPU and Metal backends
+nx NumPy N-dimensional arrays with pluggable backends

 why raven?